alttch/tebot/README.md

 * **chat_id** current chat id

-* **query_id** callback query id, if method executed as a callback query handler
+* **query_id** callback query id, if handler is executed as a callback query handler

 * **payload** full request payload

 * **method** "command" or "query" for callback query

-#### Method return data
+#### Handler return data

-* If command is handled, the method may return nothing
+* If command is handled, the handler may return nothing

-* If callback query is handled, the method may return dict, which is used as a payload for the callback query answer (e.g. include "url", "show_alert" etc, see Telegram Bot API for more details)
+* If callback query is handled, the handler may return dict, which is used as a payload for the callback query answer (e.g. include "url", "show_alert" etc, see Telegram Bot API for more details)